December sale items:

 Comic Book Marketplace #70, Aug.
 1999.
 NM-.
 80 pages, celebrating Batman's 60th anniversary, with a Neal Adams cover.
 Put out by Overstreet/Gemstone, this is "The magazine for Golden, Silver and Bronze age comics collectors."
 No price guide, but has market reports from various dealers.
 Interviews with Neal Adams (with pencil sketches throughout), Jerry Robinson, Adam West, a graphic gallery and text overview of Batman's history, with comic covers and panels from various decades.
 Inside and outside of back cover has color 9-comic galleries too.
 Lots of nice dealer photo ads too, and regular columns.
 No mailing label.
 Tiny thumbed white stress on right edge, no tear; bottom spine corner tiny tip bump.
 A nice mag for Bat collectors, and not a big print run. $5.95 cover...$6 (View)

-Premiere magazine, July 1989, Michael Keaton cover.
-Nice long article/interview with Keaton about his role and career.
+Premiere, July 1989, Michael Keaton cover.
+Nice long article/interview with Keaton about his role as the Dark Knight, and career.
 Also articles on Bill Murray/Ghostbusters, Peter Weir/Dead Poets Society, Terry Jones (of Monty Python) and his Erik the Viking movie, Kate Capshaw, and the usual coverage of Hollywood stuff.
 104 pages.
 No mailing label.
 VF+ (some spine stress lines, couple bends along the top, nothing major)...$3 (View)

 Cosmic Odyssey #1-4 set, prestige format.
 Justice League, Darkseid, $14 cover price total.
 Clearance!
 Only...$4/set (View generic pic)